 The children receive approximately 2 1/2 hours of spiritual training each Saturday.
-Our services consist of praise and worship, Bible memory work, and a short skit, illustrating Bible principles and stories from the Word of God.
+Our services consist of praise and worship, Bible memory work, and a short skit, illustrating Bible principles and stories from the Word of God results of drugs.
+In one scene the drug dealer may be high and mighty, but in the next scene he is shown with AIDS.
+He may even be dying in the scene.
+We take the glamour away.

 My wife Michele and I join talents in producing the skits.
-We dramatize present-day situations, as well as Bible stories, to enable the children to relate Bible principles to their own lives.
+We dramatize present-day situations, as well as Bi-ble stories, to enable the children to relate Bible principles to their own lives.
 The budget keeps things simple, but it does not require much to get the kids excited about Jesus.